 Archival Materials on the History of Kindergarten and the Friedrich Fröbel's Pedagogy

-The archive of the BBF holds a comprehensive body of documents pertaining to the history of kindergartens.
-In this regard, the papers of the pedagogue Friedrich Wilhelm August Fröbel (1782–1852) are particularly interesting.
-Fröbel had studied with Pestalozzi and he founded the first German kindergarten in 1837, in Bad Blankenburg – he is regarded as the „father of kindergartens“.
-In addition, the archive stores documents from the Pestalozzi-Fröbel Association (pfv) and its predecessor institution, the German Fröbel Association.
+The archives of the BBF contain an comprehensive collection on the history of the kindergarten.
+Particularly noteworthy is the partial legacy of the pedagogue Friedrich Wilhelm August Froebel (1782-1852).
+The student of Pestalozzi founded the first German kindergarten in Bad Blankenburg in 1837 and is considered the father of the kindergarten.
+In addition, the archive holds documents of the Pestalozzi-Fröbel-Verband (pfv) and its predecessor, the German Fröbel Association.

-The archive of the BBF contains part of the legacy left by Friedrich Fröbel which is known as the „Berlin legacy“.
-Other parts of his legacy also exist: i.e. the Blankenburg legacy in the Friedrich Fröbel Museum in Bad Blankenburg and the Keilhau legacy in the Staatsbibliothek zu Berlin (State Library at Berlin).
+The archive of the BBF contains part of Friedrich Fröbel's legacy, known as the „Berlin legacy“.
+Futher parts of his legacy are the Blankenburg legacy in the Friedrich Fröbel Museum in Bad Blankenburg and the Keilhau legacy in the Staatsbibliothek zu Berlin (State Library at Berlin).

 A complete edition of Fröbel letters (not only from the Berlin legacy) is available as an Online Edition, edited by Professor Dr. Helmut Heiland (Fröbel research unit at the University of Duisburg-Essen) and the BBF.